py415/flash-chat-ios/README.md

 - [CLTypingLabel](https://github.com/cl7/CLTypingLabel) - A lightweight UILabel subclass with character by character typewriter like animation in Swift.
 - [IQKeyboardManagerSwift](https://github.com/hackiftekhar/IQKeyboardManager) - A codeless drop-in universal library allows to prevent issues of keyboard sliding up and cover UITextField/UITextView.

+## Backend

+- [Firebase](https://firebase.google.com/) - Is a Backend-as-a-Service (BaaS) framework that helps you quickly develop high-quality apps and grow your business.

 ## Credits